Conduct of a civil trial before the court

 If the judge decides to issue the judgment on a date other than the date originally announced, he or she must send a notice to your lawyer indicating the new date and the reasons for the postponement.

-Pending the deliberation, you can't submit any more comments.
-You can only file new submissions if the judge has invited you to do so to clarify a point in the record or if the proceedings are reopened.
+Pending the deliberation, you can't file any more notes to support your comments.
+You can only file a new note if the judge has invited you to do so to clarify a point in the case or if the proceedings are reopened.

 The court shall give its decision in the form of a judgment.